AndrewMHenry/capstone-ag/README.md

 procedure can be used to demonstrate the current state of the AutoGrade project:

-- Change directory into `autograde`.
+- Starting from the top-level repository directory (`capstone-ag`), change directory into `autograde`.

-- Open a new termial (by using CTRL+SHIFT+N), and start the top-level script in the new terminal by running `python3 autograde_toplevel.py`.
+- Open a new termial (by using CTRL+SHIFT+N), and start the top-level script in the new terminal by running

+      python3 autograde_toplevel.py

 - Return to the original terminal and place a PFAS image sample directly in the autograde directory to kick off the entire AutoGrade process.
 In particular, to use the primary demo PFAS as the input image, run

-      `cp samples/PFAS_demo_sample.PNG .`
+      cp samples/PFAS_demo_sample.PNG .

   You should see text output in the other terminal, ending with the final grade report.
 Typical